 Finding the Causes of Rare Skin Diseases

-We will invite any person up to 90 years old that has a genetic skin disorder to participate in this study, as well as any first or second degree family member of a participant that has the genetic skin disorder, whether that family member be affected or unaffected.
-Our goal is to enroll up to 100 distinct families, each with at least 1 affected family member and at least 3 family members overall.
-Each participant will undergo a comprehensive health survey, documentation and photography of their skin lesions, sampling and banking of blood and tissue for DNA, RNA, and cells; all for analysis of loci segregation and sequence variations.
+We will invite any person up to 90 years old that has a genetic skin disorder to participate in this study, as well as any first or second degree family member of a participant that has the genetic skin disorder, whether that family member be affected or unaffected. our goal is to enroll up to 100 distinct families, each with at least 1 affected family member.
+We will enroll as many family members as possible. each participant will undergo a comprehensive health survey, documentation and photography of their skin lesions, sampling and banking of blood and tissue for Dna, Rna, and cells; all for analysis of loci segregation and sequence variations.
+We will also enroll up to 40 normal control participants for comparison purposes.
+Blood and/or tissue samples will be taken from our control group for sampling and banking of blood and tissue for Dna, Rna and cells: all for analysis of loci segregation and sequence variations.

-The DNA obtained from blood and from tissue will be used to perform next-generation sequencing (exome sequencing or whole genomic sequencing) in order to identify gene mutations that may be responsible for the affected individual and amp;apos;s phenotype.
+The Dna obtained from blood and from tissue will be used to perform next-generation sequencing (exome sequencing or whole genomic sequencing) in order to identify gene mutations that may be responsible for the affected individual's phenotype.
 Copy number variation and loss of heterozygosity studies may also be performed to identify chromosomal abnormalities or long areas of chromosomal homozygosity which might help identify regions/genes of interest.
 Linkage analysis of all the members of the family may be performed in order to narrow down the regions where the potential causative genes may lie.

 -male or female subjects up to 90 yrs old who have or have had a skin disorder